mandrasch/oer-at-our-institution/README.md

 Beware: Work in progress

 # OERbox for wordpress
-Experimental wordpress plugin - add custom fields for OER metadata for regular posts and pages via https://metabox.io, fields will be added to HTML head in schema.org format
+Experimental wordpress plugin - add custom fields for OER metadata for regular posts and pages via https://metabox.io, fields will be added to HTML head in schema.org format (machine readable information)

 1. Install wordpress
 2. Install and activate https://wordpress.org/plugins/meta-box/